klavinslab/protocols_aquarium_1_0/training/pipetting.md

 to A and 250 μL to B.
-6. Each tube should now have 1 mL in it, so to check the error from pipetting, set the 1 mL pipettor to 1000 μL and draw up as much liquid as possible from each ube.
-If thereis still liquid left in the tube, too much was added.
-If there is air t the end of the tube, too little was added.
-If too little was added, to determine he error,slowly decrease the volume until the liquid reaches the end of the tube. he error ate is (100 - final volume).
+6. Each tube should now have 1 mL in it, so to check the error from pipetting, set the 1 mL pipettor to 1000 μL and draw up as much liquid as possible from each tube.
+If there is still liquid left in the tube, too much was added.
+If there is air at the end of the tube, too little was added.
+If too little was added, to determine the error,slowly decrease the volume until the liquid reaches the end of the tube. the error rate is (100 - final volume).
-7. Throw out tubes
+7. Throw out tubes A and B.

+Small Volume Exercise:
+1.